gravitational/workshop/docker.md

 captures the output and records it as an image layer.

-`RUN` let's us use existing package managers to compose our images:
+Let's us use existing package managers to compose our images:

 ```Dockerfile
 FROM ubuntu:14.04